AndersDeath/diary2/README.md

 bolshakov@shitesova.com - is based on Zoho.
 Password is standard.
 I've started implementation of email verification.
 Also I finished with fixing some issues.
 Also I've met Alexander Tupavov.
 This a man I worked with many years ago.
 He is in divorce process, wecouse of that he was quite depressive and drank 2 bottel of wine.
 He've been workin for a compant that makes cloud database.
 It's product from programmers for programmers.
 Iteresting thing.
 I would say.

+# 29 July 2022 - Friday - Yerevan

+I finished a lot of tasks and proceded working on email. verification.
+I've done with forms and endpoints.
+Next time I should finish withbackrnd implementation.